-Bit Name Description 7:3 Reserved These bits are reserved and should be written with zeroes.
-2:0 The Power Amplifier Bias (PA Bias) bits are used to set the transmit power of the IC through increasing (values up to 7) or decreasing (values down to 0) the gain of the on-chip Power Amplifier.
+Bit Name Description 7:3 Reserved These bits are reserved and should be written with zeros.
+2:0 PA Bias The Power Amplifier Bias (PA Bias) bits are used to set the transmit power of the IC through increasing (values up to 7) or decreasing (values down to 0) the gain of the on-chip Power Amplifier.
 The higher the register value the higher the transmit power.
 By changing the PA Bias value signal strength management functions can be accomplished.
 For general purpose communication a value of 7 is recommended.

-Note
+Note:

 7. The RSSI will collect a single value each time the part is put into receive mode via Control register (Reg 0x03, bit 7=1).
-See Section for more details.